 - Furniture: Choose a compact, low toilet, which will help make the room feel bigger and ceilings higher.
 Double-up on your shower and tub, or for really small spaces, get a deep, but not long, tub, that’s still comfortable without taking up too much space.

 - Mirrors: Instead of individual mirrors over the sinks, choose wall-to-wall mirrors, which will reflect light.
 Try to hang another mirror on the opposite wall to really open up the space.

 - Tile: Choose light colours.
 Extend tile up the walls, and avoid baseboards or trim, which will make the floor area seem smaller.
 Contrasting, horizontal borders and patterned tiles can expand the size of the bathroom.

-solutions before you start your renovation.
-Built-in shelving and cabinets give a clean, polished look to a space, and save you the time and hassle of trying to find pre-made cabinets that fit into the space you’ve already completed work
+Think about storage solutions before you start your renovation.
+Built-in shelving and cabinets give a clean, polished look to a space, and save you the time and hassle of trying to find pre-made cabinets that fit into the space you’ve already completed work on.